Deadline: November 3, 2014

-- Candidates will start the program in spring 2014, possibly continue through summer in our SURF (Summer Undergraduate Research Fellowship) program; they will apply for SURF following the same application procedures as all of our other students), continue through their junior years and possibly into their senior years.
+- Candidates will start the program in spring 2015, with the option to continue through summer in our SURF (Summer Undergraduate Research Fellowship) program; (they will apply for SURF following the same application procedures as all of our other students), continue through their junior years and possibly into their senior years.

-- They will receive $2000 (to be paid by bi-weekly timecard) and $3500 over the summer between their sophomore and junior years.
+- They will receive $2000 (to be paid by bi-weekly timecard) and $3500 over the summer between their sophomore and junior years for the SURF.

 - All SRC-URO participants must attend in workshops, lectures, events sponsored by this program.

 - All SRC-URO participants must agree to fill out assessments.